Alarm For Transport Node Certificate Expiration Approaching

 cat /etc/vmware/nsx/openssl-proxy.cnf > /tmp/tmp-openssl-proxy.cnf

-b) Add the Host UID to the temporary openssl config
+b) Extract the host UUID and add it to the temporary openssl config

 echo "UID = $(grep -o '<uuid>[^<]*' /etc/vmware/nsx/host-cfg.xml | sed 's/<uuid>//')" >> /tmp/tmp-openssl-proxy.cnf